lhcb/second-analysis-steps/22-decay-tree-fitter.md

 We can use a similar syntax to constrain the `e+` and `e-` to combine to form a `Psi(2S)` or another particle, if that makes sense for the analysis we are working at.

 To conclude, the `LoKi::Hybrid::TupleTool` provides an alternative way to apply constraints with respect to the `TupleToolDecayTreeFitter`.
 Which of the two approaches is the best depends on the particular situation you have to face.
-The former is more flexible, but the latter has the advantage of a lighter computational cost.
+The former is more flexible, but has the disadvantage that it can be very slow if more than a few variables are added due to the fact that the kinematical refit is performed again for each functor.